abdallah-marwad/islamic_app/README.md

-# islamic_app
+# القرءان و الصلاه
 Islamic app with quran , prayer time and azkar

-• Islamic application contains quran with soraa and juzz categories with the possibility of searching in the quran
+- Islamic application contains quran with soraa and juzz categories with the possibility of searching in the quran
-• Also contains Prayer times with alerts to it also display the remaining time for the next prayer with timer
+- Also contains Prayer times with alerts to it also display the remaining time for the next prayer with timer
-• View a group of azkar with the ability to search in them
+- View a group of azkar with the ability to search in them
-• The app consist of 12 screen
+- The app consist of 12 screen

+**Screenshots**
 <img src="https://user-images.githubusercontent.com/115652759/232264231-66af3a58-250f-4554-98eb-a912cc76fa8a.png" width="200" height="350">

 <img src="https://user-images.githubusercontent.com/115652759/232264432-07ed6421-52b3-4d14-af73-ce9c9e68713b.png" width="200" height="350">